panva/jose/docs/interfaces/types.GeneralJWS.md

 [types](../modules/types.md).GeneralJWS

 General JWS definition.
-Payload is an optional return property, it is not returned when JWS Unencoded Payload Option [RFC7797](https://tools.ietf.org/html/rfc7797) is used.
+Payload is returned as an empty string when JWS Unencoded Payload Option [RFC7797](https://tools.ietf.org/html/rfc7797) is used.

 ## Table of contents